Special Educational Needs and Disability

 Who is responsible for SEN on a daily basis?

-There is a SENDCO Hannah who has attended appropriate training.
-She is supported by the manager, Hannah Moss, who has also accessed the appropriate training.
+There is a SENDCO, Chelsea, who has attended appropriate training.
+The deputy senco is Courtnay, who has also attended the additional training.
+They is supported by the manager, Hannah Moss, who has also accessed the appropriate training.
 The SENDCO will work closely with other staff with all the pupils and will have the main responsibility for the management & upkeep of the SEND policy.
 The SENDCO will support staff while developing & assessing strategies and support within the setting.

 Who identifies a child with SEN?

 Early identification is very important in SEND and it is the job of everyone to work together to achieve this.
 Parents or other agencies may inform us of a child's development.
 Staff may also become aware that a child is experiencing difficulties through their observationd & monitoring.

 - Key workers/nursery staff